What is GDPR?

 Under GDPR individuals have a specific set of rights regarding their data:

-- Right to object - Members can object to their data being processed for any purpose.
-If the purpose is for marketing, this is an absolute right, and Members can opt out of marketing communications at any time via the Privacy Centre settings.
+- Right to object - Users can object to their data being processed for any purpose.
+If the purpose is for marketing, this is an absolute right, and Users can opt-out of marketing communications at any time via the Profile.
 In other cases, we may still need to process their data for legitimate reasons, for example to notify them of new terms and conditions.
-Members object by contacting the Privacy Manager via the Privacy Centre.
+Users object by contacting the Privacy Manager via the Privacy tab in their Profile.

 - Rights related to automated decision making including profiling - at the moment Solverboard does not use personal data in this manner, so this is not included in the Privacy Centre.